Insight Enterprises

 Insight Enterprises Inc. is an Arizona-based publicly traded global technology company that focuses on business-to-business and information technology (IT) for enterprises.
 The company is listed on the Fortune 500 and has offices in 19 countries.

-Joyce Mullen has been CEO since 2022.
+Jack Azagury has been CEO since April 13, 2026.

 History

 Early years

 Hard Drives International was founded in 1988 by Eric and Tim Crown.
-Initially a mail order business selling computer storage, the company expanded into a storefront when credit card companies wouldn't service startup mail order firms.
+Initially a mail order business selling computer storage, the company expanded into a storefront when credit card companies declined service.
 In 1991, the company changed its name to Insight Enterprises, and distribution included a full line of computers and accessories.
 The company held its initial public offering in January 1995.

 Insight became an international company when it acquired TC Computers, based in Montreal, Canada, in 1997.
 In April 1998, Insight signed an agreement to acquire Choice Peripherals Ltd. and Plusnet Technologies Ltd., an Internet service provider and website hosting and development company operating as Force 9.
 The acquisition expanded Insight's operations to Europe.

-2000-2010
+2000–2010

 Insight acquired Action Computer Supplies Holdings PLC, a U.K.-based direct marketer, in October 2001 for approximately $150 million in stock.
 In April 2002, the company acquired Comark for $150 million, increasing Insight's ability to work with clients of all sizes, including the public sector.

 In July 2006, Insight entered an agreement to purchase Software Spectrum, a company which focused on software and mobility products for medium and large companies, from Level 3 Communications for $287 million.

 Calence LLC, a technology company focused on Cisco networking and advanced communications, was acquired by Insight in April 2008 for $125 million.
 Insight acquired U.K.-based Minx Ltd., a European network integrator with Cisco Gold Partner accreditation, in July 2008 for $1.5 million and the assumption of $4.6 million of existing debt.